-- Carrying out activities in accordance with the procedures outlined in this plan. - Participating in the testing and review of this plan.

-- Participating in training as required. - Only using chemicals that are listed on the Chemical Register and nominated for use by their workgroup. - Complying with the requirements of the SDS and Chemical Assessment listed in the Chemical Register. - Reporting all safety and environmental incidents to the Team Leader Environmental Infrastructure Catchments. - Reporting all environmental complaints to the Team Leader Environmental Infrastructure Catchments.
+- Carrying out activities in accordance with the procedures outlined in this plan. - Participating in the testing and review of this plan. - Participating in training as required. - Only using chemicals that are listed on the Chemical Register and nominated for use by their workgroup. - Complying with the requirements of the SDS and Chemical Assessment listed in the Chemical Register. - Reporting all safety and environmental incidents to the Team Leader Environmental Infrastructure Catchments. - Reporting all environmental complaints to the relevant supervisor.